Krishna Kumari (princess): News of the princess reaches London

 The circumstances of the princess's death were introduced to the British public by Major-General Sir John Malcolm in A Memoir of Central India, 1824.
 He states that his account was drawn from several persons who were on the spot at the time and he gives the princess's name as Kishen Kower.

-Another source of information in Britain was Muhammad Amir Khan, an active participant as noted above, whose memoirs were translated from the Persian and published in 1832.
+Another source of information in Britain was Amir Khan, an active participant as noted above, whose memoirs were translated from the Persian and published in 1832.
 He gives her name as Kishen Koomaree (probably the correct historical pronunciation of Kumari).
 Amir Khan's account of her final moments states that: 'Accordingly, having bathed, and dressed herself in new and gay attire, she drank off the poison, and so gave up her precious life, earning the perpetual praise, and admiration of mankind.'

 From these accounts it became common knowledge in Britain.
 The Asiatic Journal, June 1835, in an article on Oodipore refers to the 'well-known fate of the beautiful Kishen Kower, or Krishna Komari.'